pgonzaleze/BAA_codes/README.md

 # Repository regarding the paper titled "Integrating equity-focused planning into coral bleaching management"
  This repository contains the Jupyter Notebook with the Python script to perform a Random Forest Classifier model.
-Additionally, it provides links to retrieve the dataset used to create 'Figure 1,
+Additionally, it provides links to retrieve the dataset used to create 'Figure 1, and the supplementary material file.

 ## Links to retrieve the publicly available data:
 1. Bleaching Alerta Areas; Coral Reef Watch [https://coralreefwatch.noaa.gov/](https://coralreefwatch.noaa.gov/product/5km/index.php)